haoshiyou/haoshiyou-client/lab/haoshiyou/README.md

    -  -  - DONE Push for chat
    -  - DONE Facebook and LinkedIn Sign-In Callback Fixing
    -  - DONE Firebase event tracking
-   -  - Bug
+   -  - Bugs
-   -  -  - Already logged in, reload the page, and then try to load a listing, starting a chat will cause nullpointer exception.
+   -  -  - DONE Already logged in, reload the page, and then try to load a listing, starting a chat will cause nullpointer exception.

  - Release 3: Better UX
    -  - Share to WeChat